winpax/vt3/README.md

 [![Build Status](https://travis-ci.com/marirs/vt3-rs.svg?branch=main)](https://travis-ci.com/marirs/vt3-rs)
 [![GitHub license](https://img.shields.io/github/license/marirs/vt3-rs)](https://github.com/marirs/vt3-rs/blob/main/LICENSE)

+> [!WARNING]
+> This library has been archived.
+It is recommended that you use the original [`vt3`](https://crates.io/crates/vt3) library,
+> with and wrap calls with `spawn_blocking` in Tokio, or the equivalent in other async runtimes.

 VT3 provides an easy api interface to use VirusTotal v3 REST endpoints, including those exclusive to VirusTotal Enterprise.
 See below for list of available API's: